-SPEC WRITER NOTE: Double action pull stations shall be permitted in those locations where accidental activation is possible such as nursing homes and day care centers.
+SPEC WRITER NOTES: Double action pull stations shall be permitted in those locations where accidental activation is possible.

-- 3. Stations shall be of single action pull down type with suitable operating instructions provided on front in raised or depressed letters, and clearly labeled "FIRE." - 4.
-Operating handles shall be constructed of a durable material.
+3. Stations shall be of single action pull down type with suitable operating instructions provided on front in raised or depressed letters, and clearly labeled "FIRE".

+- 4. Operating handles shall be constructed of a durable material.
 On operation, the lever shall lock in alarm position and remain so until reset.
-A key shall be required to gain front access for resetting, or conducting tests and drills.

-5. Unless otherwise specified, all exposed parts shall be red in color and have a smooth, hard, durable finish.
+A key shall be required to gain front access for resetting, or conducting tests and drills. - 5.
+Unless otherwise specified, all exposed parts shall be red in color and have a smooth, hard, durable finish.